 The Fellowship is a two year commitment because that is what it takes to get things done.
 We build relationships, community bridges, instructional skills and voice in year one, and then are well positioned to step into careers on year two.
 Make change as part of the community.
 Your two year commitment fosters a level of consistency and trust needed to be most impactful and to provide you with the skills to continue your work for years to come.

-It's the responsibility of all of us to shape the futures of our youth and experienced volunteers make a massive difference for students.
+It's the responsibility of all of us to shape the futures of our youth, and experienced volunteers (our 'Citizen Teachers') make a massive difference for students.
 Learn how to leverage the talents of caring adults from the community to run innovative apprenticeships that combat the opportunity gap and prepare students for college and beyond.

 Gain experience leading a classroom of students.
 Teaching Fellows in their second year can also choose to pursue teacher certification through one of our university or teacher certification partners.